Anchoring 101: How To Shape Perception In A Negotiation

 Anchoring is so effective because humans are naturally comparative beings.
 It’s practically impossible to hear new music or taste new food without instinctually comparing it to other meals and artists to see where it fits into one’s musical or culinary map.
 And more importantly, to see how it measures up.
 This tendency is only amplified when making a decision: for instance, when a prospective customer is deciding whether or not to close a deal with you.
 Seeing as they’ll naturally compare your price and offering to that of your competitors, it’s in your interest to set the stage for that comparison in a deliberate, advantageous way.

-Another reason anchoring works is that human decision-making tends to be influenced by any relevant information we receive first.
+Another reason anchoring works is that human decision-making tends to be influenced by the first relevant information we receive.
 This means that if you try to save the best comparative details for last, they’ll have a hard time improving upon the customer’s first few impressions.

 Dropping anchor in profitable waters